akornatskyy/wheezy.security/doc/userguide.rst

 * ``dump`` - converts instance to a string.
 * ``load`` - reverse operation to ``dump``.

-You can use ``Ticket`` to secure ``Principal`` pass across network boundary.
+You can use ``Ticket`` to securely pass ``Principal`` across network boundaries.
-Combining them both you can introduce authentication/authorization cookie to your application.
+Combining them both you can introduce an authentication/authorization cookie to your application.

 Authorization
 -------------

-Authorization specify access rights to resources and provide access control in particular to your application.
+Authorization specifies access rights to resources and provides access control in particular to your application.

 You are able to request authorization by decorating your method with :py:meth:`~wheezy.security.authorization.authorized`.
-Here is typical use case::
+Here is a typical use case::

     from wheezy.security import authorized